valerieholtz/edge-ai-face-attribute-recognition/README.md

   - happy / sad facial expressions
 - **5 additional baby images** used as out-of-distribution (OOD) samples

-Results show a clear performance gap compared to validation metrics, highlighting the impact of **domain shift, dataset bias, and label-space mismatch**.
+Results show a clear performance gap compared to validation metrics, highlighting the impact of domain shift, dataset bias, and label-space mismatch.
 While inference latency is low and stable, predictive performance degrades under real-world conditions, especially for emotion recognition and out-of-distribution inputs.

 These findings underline the importance of careful evaluation design and domain alignment when deploying biometric models on edge devices.